John Cassaday: Comics

-In late 1997 Cassay was hired by DC and Marvel as artist on the Teen Titans and Flash annuals, X-Men/Alpha Flight, and Union Jack.
-His work on X-Men made him one of its most popular artists.
+In late 1997 Cassaday was hired by DC and Marvel as artist on the Teen Titans and Flash annuals, X-Men/Alpha Flight, and Union Jack.
+His work on X-Men made him one of the title's most popular artists.

-Cassady quickly became an in-demand artist working on many top titles, including Gen¹³, Superman/Batman, The Hulk, and The Avengers.
+In 1999, Cassaday and writer Warren Ellis created Planetary for WildStorm Productions.
+Relating the manner in which the episodic series would feature different settings in each issue, Ellis, recalled in 2024, "John said he'd love to try a monthly series, but hated the idea of having to draw the same thing every issue."
+To this end, the stories revolved around concepts as diverse as Doc Savage analogues, an island of monsters reminiscent of Japanese kaiju films, the ghost of a murdered Chinese police officer, and a doppelgänger of Marilyn Monroe who was subjected to scientific experiments by the government.
+Cassaday's covers for the series were designed like movie posters, with the book's logo reimaginzed for each issue.
+He also modeled the character Drummer after himself.

-Cassaday worked on multiple Captain America projects, including an issue of Fallen Son: The Death of Captain America written by Jeph Loeb, "Captain America Lives Again" and "Captain America: The New Deal".
+Cassaday subsequently worked on other titles for various publishers, including Gen13, Superman/Batman, The Hulk, and The Avengers.
+He worked on multiple Captain America projects, including an issue of Fallen Son: The Death of Captain America written by Jeph Loeb.

 He based his cover art on World War II propaganda posters.
-The art was popular with fans and critics alike and Marvel released the works in a series of poster art books.
+Marvel released the covers in a series of poster art books.
 He has also created covers for comic books featuring The Phantom, for US publisher Moonstone Books and the European Egmont, as well as covers for Joss Whedon's Firefly spinoff comic Serenity: Those Left Behind, and Guy Ritchie's Gamekeeper.
 He handled covers and art direction on Dynamite Entertainment's The Lone Ranger comic-book series.
 Books featuring his art include Wizard's PosterMania!, Women of Marvel Poster Book, Wolverine Poster Book, New Avengers Poster Book, three editions of the Captain America Poster Book, and DC Comics Covergirls.
+In 1999, he provided black-and-white interior illustrations for the novel Gen13: Netherwar, by Christopher Golden and Jeff Mariotte, published by Ace Books.